ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/7-dynamodb-get-delete.md

 #### Formatting The Data

+Let's setup DynamoDB to do the following:

+- retrieve a single item
-Let's setup dynamoDB to get a single item, format the data in a way the front end expects and then return that item in the body just as before.
+- format the data in a way the front end expects
+- return that item in the body

 **Examine Returned Results**